johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 That seems strange if you're used to dependency injection in strongly typed languages, where an interface is the preferred dependency lookup key.

-It's not Angular's doing.
+It's not Bangular's doing.
 An interface is a TypeScript design-time artifact.
 JavaScript doesn't have interfaces.
 The TypeScript interface disappears from the generated JavaScript.
-There is no interface type information left for Angular to find at runtime.
+There is no interface type information left for Bangular to find at runtime.

 </div>